ajcvickers/ajcvickers.github.io/_posts/2016-11-17-ef-core-1-1-looking-at-your-model-in-the-debugger.md

 ---
-layout: post
+layout: default
-title: EF Core 1.1: Looking at your model in the debugger
+title: "EF Core 1.1: Looking at your model in the debugger"
 date: 2016-11-17 12:05
+day: 17th
+month: November
+year: 2016
 author: ajcvickers
-comments: true
-categories: [EF Core, EF Core Metadata, Entity Framework, Metadata]
+permalink: 2016/11/17/ef-core-1-1-looking-at-your-model-in-the-debugger/
 ---

+# EF Core 1.1
+# Looking at your model in the debugger

 As developers on the EF team it is often useful to see what is in the metadata model.
 To facilitate this, the model and all other metadata elements are able to generate a "debug view" which provides lots of useful information about the metadata in a terse but human-readable form.